dpgaspar/Flask-AppBuilder/README.rst

 	- 0 = Open ID
 	- 1 = Database style (user/password)
   - AUTH_ROLE_ADMIN: Configure the name of the admin role.
 All you new models and view will have automatic full access on this role
+  - AUTH_ROLE_PUBLIC: Special Role that holds the public permissions, no authentication needed
   - APP_NAME: The name of your application
   - APP_THEME: Various themes for you to choose from (bootwatch).